 I have practiced thankfulness exercises with many groups and the hardest area for people to say something good about is themselves.
 Try it.
 For the next week, every day, take a moment to think about what you love about yourself, and then say it out loud.
 Shout it from the rooftops.

 The first thing we say when we wake up in the morning is "Modeh Ani," we thank God for giving us life.
 Before anything.
 Before checking your phone, before seeing how many conversations you’ve missed, before swiping right.
 Take a moment for yourself and nurture that child of happiness growing within you and say thank you.

 That trains us to access the joy latent within us and to live with the awareness that happiness doesn't come to you, it comes from you.

-Rabbi Ari Kayser is the Executive Editor of Perspectives magazine and Social Media Manager for Aish UK.
+Rabbi Ari Kayser is the Director of Online Education and the Editor-in-Chief of Perspectives magazine.
+Ari leads the Aish Online team in producing a wide range of media and publications, including short inspirational videos, podcast series and developing online courses.
+He relishes the challenge of conveying authentic Jewish teachings into the language of the 21st Century.
 Aside from qualifying as a rabbi, Ari also has a BSc in Economics from UCL and certification as a professional cocktail bartender.
 His interests include backpacking across the world, writing poetry and meditation.